Helen Sarah Thomas

 Helen Thomas is a poet, author and researcher of Sierra Leonean and Irish heritage whose work focuses primarily upon poetry performance, Black British writing, history and culture, and the medical humanities.
-She is senior co-editor of the Special Collection, Poetry Off the Page: Intersecting Practices and Traditions in British Poetry Performance (2025), and author of 'Intersecting Practices and Traditions in Poetry Performance: Interviews with Suhaiymah Manzoor-Khan, Anthony Joseph and Marsha Prescod' (2025),‘Talking Back’ in Poetry Performance: Black Feminist Thought, Matricentric Feminism & Maternal Loss' (2025), Romanticism and Slave Narratives: Transatlantic Testimonies (Cambridge University Press, 2000), Caryl Phillips (2004), Malady and Mortality: Illness, Disease and Death in Literary Culture (2016) and a free, 500-page book published to support Black Lives Matter entitled Black Agents Provocateurs: 250 Years of Black British Writing, History and the Law, 1770-2020 (2020).
+She is senior co-editor of the Special Collection, Poetry Off the Page: Intersecting Practices and Traditions in British Poetry Performance (2025), and author of "Intersecting Practices and Traditions in Poetry Performance: Interviews with Suhaiymah Manzoor-Khan, Anthony Joseph and Marsha Prescod" (2025), Talking Back' in Poetry Performance: Black Feminist Thought, Matricentric Feminism & Maternal Loss" (2025), Romanticism and Slave Narratives: Transatlantic Testimonies (Cambridge University Press, 2000), Caryl Phillips (2004), Malady and Mortality: Illness, Disease and Death in Literary Culture (2016) and a free, 500-page book published to support Black Lives Matter entitled Black Agents Provocateurs: 250 Years of Black British Writing, History and the Law, 1770–2020 (2020).

 In December 2024, Exeter College, Oxford University unveiled a photo portrait of Thomas in honour of her achievements and contributions as part of a series to celebrate women of African or Caribbean descent connected with the college.

-In 2022, Thomas published 1562, a volume of poetry voicing the fictional lives of 6 black women from 6 ports in C16th Britain.
-In 2022, her semi-autobiographical poetic / dance play, Salve, was showcased at the Theatre Royal Plymouth and in 2023, her historical poetic drama was longlisted by the RSC's 37 Plays Competition and shortlisted as the Word Laureate in Plymouth.
-She is currently part of the 'Poetry Off the Page' team, directed by Dr. Julia Lajta-Novak (University of Vienna), in collaboration with the British poetry organization Apples and Snakes, the Royal Central School of Speech and Drama, Goldsmiths University of London, Queen Mary University of London, University College Dublin, and the National Library of Ireland.
-Thomas is a member of the Royal Society of Authors and the Black Writers Guild, and a founding member of 'Cornwall and Devon Creative Collective CIC'.
+In 2022, Thomas published 1562, a volume of poetry voicing the fictional lives of six black women from six ports in 16th-century Britain.
+In 2022, her semi-autobiographical poetic / dance play, Salve, was showcased at the Theatre Royal, Plymouth and, in 2023, her historical poetic drama was longlisted by the RSC's 37 Plays Competition and shortlisted as the Word Laureate in Plymouth.
+She is currently part of the "Poetry Off the Page" team, directed by Dr. Julia Lajta-Novak (University of Vienna), in collaboration with the British poetry organization Apples and Snakes, the Royal Central School of Speech and Drama, Goldsmiths University of London, Queen Mary University of London, University College Dublin, and the National Library of Ireland.
+Thomas is a member of the Royal Society of Authors and the Black Writers Guild, and a founding member of "Cornwall and Devon Creative Collective CIC".

 Early life

-After completing a BA Hons. in English Literature and American Studies (First Class) from Keele University, Thomas received an MPhil and DPhil in Literature from Oxford University.
+After completing a BA Hons. degree in English Literature and American Studies (First Class) from Keele University, Thomas received an MPhil and DPhil in Literature from Oxford University.